mmmangooo/Milestone-Project2/README.md

   that goes along with the theme of this site being aimed at families with children.

 * Typography: The intention behind the chosen fonts is to create an impression of friendliness, playfulness and a 'lightness' that signals youth, because the site is aimed at parents and their children.
-The font used for headers - 'Cabin' - is easy to read, straighforward and uncomplicated and gives a slightly 'childish' and friendly impression.
+The font used for headers - 'Mulish' - is easy to read, straighforward and uncomplicated and gives a slightly 'childish' and friendly impression.
 The font used for text elements - 'Poppins' gives an impression of friendliness and provides good readability.